The Shape of Water: Plot

 General Hoyt gives Strickland an ultimatum to recover the Amphibian Man or his career will be over.
 Hoffstetler is told by his handlers he'll be extracted from the US in two days.
 The Amphibian Man's health begins to deteriorate.

 Strickland follows Hoffstetler to a meeting with his handlers where Hoffstetler is shot.
 Strickland intervenes, shooting the handlers, then tortures the dying spy into revealing the Amphibian Man's whereabouts.
 Strickland confronts Zelda in her home and her husband reveals Elisa has the Amphibian Man.
 Zelda warns Elisa to release the creature before Strickland can arrive.
 He ransacks Elisa's apartment and finds evidence of the creature in the bathtub and a calendar note revealing where she plans to release him.

 "Unable to perceive the shape of You.
 I find You all around me.
 Your presence fills my eyes with Your love.
 It humbles my heart.
 For You are everywhere."

 — —In a voice-over narration, Giles conveys his belief that Elisa lived happily ever after with the Amphibian Man.

 Elisa and Giles are bidding farewell to the creature at the canal when Strickland arrives, knocks Giles down, and shoots both the Amphibian Man and Elisa.
 Giles and Strickland fight while the Amphibian Man heals himself, then fatally slashes Strickland's throat.
-As the police arrive with Zelda, the Amphibian Man jumps into the canal with the unconscious Elisa.
-He kisses her and when he uses his healing power the scars on her neck open to reveal gills.
-Elisa revives and embraces the Amphibian Man.
+As the police arrive with Zelda, the Amphibian Man jumps into the canal with the unconscious Elisa and kisses her.
+When he uses his healing power again, the scars on her neck open to reveal gills.
+The now-amphibious Elisa revives and embraces him.